hubmapconsortium/ccf-3d-registration/README.md

 ## Credits

 This code is developed at the [Cyberinfrastructure for Network Science Center at Indiana University](http://cns.iu.edu/).
 It is funded by NIH Award [OT2OD026671](https://projectreporter.nih.gov/project_info_description.cfm?aid=9687220").

+## Known Issues
+* On Windows 10, space mouse navigation only works in Chrome.